Respiratory Tract Infection

 • Sputum purulence

-If consolidation on CXR treat as CAP.
+If consolidation on Chest X-ray treat as CAP.

 Review previous sputum culture results in particular for evidence of colonisation/infection with Pseudomonas aeruginosa.